-FPort is the latest RC serial protocol that brings a few improvements over the existing RX and telemetry protocols.
-In this article we will take a look at the advantage of FPort, and how to set it up with Betaflight flight controllers in your mini quad.
+FPort is a new Frsky receiver protocol which brings a few improvements over the existing SBUS and SmartPort Telemetry.
+This tutorial will explain the advantages of FPort, and how to set it up on Betaflight flight controllers for your mini quad.